Move to Folder refactoring

 Press Ctrl+Shift+R and then choose Move To Folder

 Right-click and choose Refactor | Move To Folder in the context menu.

 The Move To Folder dialog will open.

 In the Target folder field, specify the folder where the selected items should be moved:

 Start typing the name of the target folder or the target project and use the completion suggestions to select it.

-If the target destination is not valid, e.g. other language is used in the target project, or a solution folder is selected, then the red icon appears.
+If the target destination is not valid, for example, other language is used in the target project, or a solution folder is selected, then the red icon appears.
 This means that you need to change the destination.